-The Spitzer Cycle-7 submission process is one phase for small GO proposals.
+The Spitzer Cycle-8 submission process is one phase for small GO/Snapshot proposals.
 Investigators proposing a small GO program are required to submit all of their completed Astronomical Observation Requests (AORs) with their science proposal.
 These AORs should be the final set you expect to have executed if the proposal is successful.

-The submission process is two phase for large GO proposals.
+These investigators must submit representative AORs that clearly define the proposals.
 These investigators must submit representative AORs that clearly define the proposed observations.
 The proposal need not include the entire program of AORs.
 These proposals must include complete target lists and descriptions of the observations in the proposal.
 The final AORs for the successful proposals will be due approximately 6 weeks after the selections are announced.

 All proposals must be submitted through Spot, a downloadable software package developed by the SSC.
 The AORs and cover sheet information are entered directly into Spot for transmittal.
 The science justification and all other required elements must be submitted as a single PDF file attachment.
 The AORs and cover sheet information created in Spot can be saved as text files on your local computer.
 The cover sheet information, the proposal PDF file and the AORs are all submitted electronically via Spot.
-Cycle-7 proposals must be submitted with the S18 (or later) version of Spot which is available to download from the Proposal Kit website.
+Cycle-8 proposals must be submitted with the S18 (or later) version of Spot which is available to download from the Proposal Kit website.